-Better understanding about what SUDs are helps not only those in recovery, but helps prevent those at risk of SUDs in the future.
-SAARA-CVA advocates for all youth aged 12 and older to receive education on the basics of SUDs and what behaviors—physical, mental, and emotional—are commonly in seen in them.
+A better understanding of what SUDs are helps not only those in recovery but helps prevent those at risk of SUDs in the future.
+SAARA-CVA advocates for all youth aged 12 and older to receive education on the basics of SUDs and what behaviors—physical, mental, and emotional—are commonly is seen in them.

 For many people in recovery, finding housing is a major hurdle.
 Access to housing which is recovery supportive and available to those in recovery—particularly women with children and convicted felons—greatly improves a person’s chances at sustained recovery.
 We seek to improve access to recovery supportive housing for men and women in recovery.